Football Official

 Monday night football tonight had a player go in the end zone with the ball in the opposite side of the pile on i.e. Ball looks out of bounds but called touchdown.
 I thought the ball to cross the plane or be inside the pile on.

-Asked by Louanne about 6 years ago
+Asked by Louanne over 6 years ago

 Didn't see the play but....